 Before laying out the analysis of the data under discussion, it is necessary to provide a brief overview of the theory of argument/event structure entertained in the present paper.
-In this respect, I assume that verb meanings consist of an event structure that decomposes into so-called event templates, defining temporal and causal structure, and roots, providing real-world details about the event (see Rappaport Hovav & Levin 1998; Borer 2003; Ramchand 2008; Alexiadou et al. 2015, i.a.).
-More specifically, I adopt a neoconstructionist approach to argument/event structure (in the spirit of Harley & Noyer 2000; Embick 2004; Harley 2005; Alexiadou et al. 2015), whereby verbs are created in the syntax by merging roots and functional heads (further see Hale & Keyser, 1993, 1997, 2002; Marantz 1997; Folli & Harley 2005; Mateu & Acedo-Matellán 2012).
-In addition, following Mateu (2002), Embick (2004), McIntyre (2004), Harley (2005), Mateu & Acedo-Matellán (2012), Acedo-Matellán & Mateu (2014), I assume that roots are structurally interpreted as manner or result depending on the position they occupy in the event structure, i.e. roots are interpreted as manner when merged as modifiers/adjuncts and as result when merged as complements of v.
+I assume that verb meanings consist of an event structure that decomposes into event templates, defining temporal and causal structure, and roots, providing real-world details about the event (Rappaport Hovav & Levin, 1998; Borer 2003; Ramchand 2008; Alexiadou et al. 2015, i.a.)
+More specifically, I assume a neoconstructionist approach to argument/event structure (Harley & Noyer 2000; Embick 2004; Harley